-Home visits will be used for applicants with poor or limited rental history to help determine the applicant's ability to care for the unit.
+Home visits will be used for all applicants in General Occupancy Housing (family housing) to determine the applicant's ability to care for the unit.
 A failed home visit will be grounds for denial.

 3-III.E.
 CRITERIA FOR DECIDING TO DENY ADMISSION